This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need to wear a sling to keep your arm from moving.
 A small pillow attached to the sling will hold your arm slightly away from your body.
 This position decreases pressure and pain, and helps your shoulder heal.

-- Caregivers will put ice on your shoulder to prevent tissue damage and decrease swelling and pain.
+- Healthcare providers will put ice on your shoulder to prevent tissue damage and decrease swelling and pain.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.